English: % of customers using [specify the promoted product / service] who would recommend its purchase to other people

 What is its purpose?

-The indicator measures the proportion of people using the promoted product/ service who would recommend its purchase and use to other people – an important sign of their satisfaction and appreciation of the product/ service's benefits.
+The indicator measures the proportion of people using the promoted product / service who would recommend its purchase and use to other people – an important proxy for product / service quality, and customers’ appreciation of its benefits.

 How to Collect and Analyse the Required Data